How is Breast Milk Produced?

 - Drinking alcohol and breastfeeding an infant can pose a risk to the baby if he or she consumes breast milk with alcohol.

-- Pumping or expressing milk after drinking alcohol and then discarding it (pumping and dumping) does not reduce the amount of alcohol present in the milk quicker.
+- Pumping or expressing milk after drinking alcohol and then discarding it (pumping and dumping) does not reduce the amount of alcohol in the milk quicker.
 As the alcohol blood level falls over time, the level of alcohol in the breast milk will also decrease.
 Breast milk continues to contain alcohol if alcohol is still in the bloodstream.

-What Are The Effects of Drinking Alcohol and Breastfeeding?
+Effects of Drinking Alcohol While Breastfeeding

 - Sleep disturbances